 On the other side of life’s spectrum, I’m a proud Cheer Mom of Becky, a 21-year-old All Star coach and former high school and All Star cheerleader.
 Over the years I have watched the tremendous growth of both my daughter and the sport she loves so much.
 I’ve seen first hand how dedication, discipline and determination can help a self-conscious little girl blossom into an amazing young woman.
 And I’ve been amazed as competitions moved out of high school gyms and into World Wide Convention Centers.

-Several years ago, I became a Cheer Mom x2 when my youngest child, Rachel, 11, started cheering again.
+Several years ago, I became a Cheer Mom x2 when my youngest child, Rachel, 12, started cheering again.
 She had been on a tiny tots team when she was three and had a false start in All Stars when she was seven (which was fine with me as I added up all the costs and multiplied them by two).
 But now I can’t keep her out of the gym.
-This will be the first season that Rachel will double roster as a proud veteran of ShowStoppers, youth level 2, and a new member of Divas, junior 3.
+The 2013-14 season was the first that Rachel double- rostered; as a proud veteran of ShowStoppers, youth level 2, and a new member of Divas, junior 3.

 Cheerleading is the great equalizer in our family, which also includes my son John, 16.

 John attends one of the most challenging, prestigious private high schools in New England where he excels on stage in musical theater and is is a member of the Computer Club, Yearbook Committee and Improv Society.
 Please forgive the bragging but the girls tend to steal the limelight in our house.

 It is rare for two sisters to be as close as Becky and Rachel, especially sisters ten years apart in age.
 Becky and Rachel had little in common.
 Now they speak the same language.